Mircea Geoană: 2009 presidential election

-An flashpoint of the 2009 presidential election was the revelation that Geoană, then President of the Senate and vice-president of the Supreme Council of National Defence, made a private visit to Moscow on April 27, 2009, where he met with Dimitry Medeved, then President of the Russian Federation.
+A flashpoint of the 2009 presidential election was the revelation that Geoană, then President of the Senate and vice-president of the Supreme Council of National Defence, made a private visit to Moscow on 27 April 2009, where he met with Dmitry Medvedev, then President of the Russian Federation.
 The visit was confirmed by Cristian Diaconescu, the Romanian Minister of Foreign Affairs at the time of the visit and by his campaign team although initially dening knowledge of such a meeting taking place.
 Geoană's opponents, including Traian Băsecu and Crin Antonescu, criticized Geoană for this visit and the manner in which it was organized.
 The visit became an important topic during the presidential election because it raised questions about Geoană's stance on Russia at that time.
-Concerns were also brought up about Geoană's possible ties to Boris Golovin, a Russian businessman and a former Soviet GRU/Spetnaz officer, the person who allegedly organized the visit.
-Golovin is a Russian businessman with interests in the Romanian energy sector who presents himself as a former Soviet GRU/Spetnaz officer.
+Concerns were also brought up about Geoană's possible ties to Boris Golovin, a Russian businessman with interests in the Romanian energy sector who presents himself as a former Soviet GRU/Spetsnaz officer, and the person who allegedly organized the visit.